aharonium/opensiddur.org/posts/posts/haggadah-for-pesah-an-english-translation_(eve.feinstein_2013-03-17).html.md

 <td style="vertical-align:top" width="53%"><div class="english">
 The Passover offering that our ancestors ate at the time that temple stood--- what does it represent?
-It recalls how the Holy One, blessed is He, passed over the houses of our ancestors in Egypt, as scripture relates: “You shall say, ‘This is a Passover sacrifice to Adonai, who passed over the houses of the Israelites in Egypt when He smote Egypt and spared our houses.’
+It recalls how the blessed Holy One passed over the houses of our ancestors in Egypt, as scripture relates: “You shall say, ‘This is a Passover sacrifice to Adonai, who passed over the houses of the Israelites in Egypt when He smote Egypt and spared our houses.’
 And the people bowed low.”[foot]Exodus 12:27[/foot]</div></td>
 </tr>